rust-lang/rustc-dev-guide/src/unsafety-checking.md

 reported.
 If an unsafe operation is used in an unsafe block then that block is marked as used for [the unused_unsafe lint](#the-unused_unsafe-lint).

+The unsafety check needs type information so could potentially be done on the HIR, making use of typeck results, THIR or MIR.
+THIR is chosen because there are fewer cases to consider than in HIR, for example unsafe function calls and unsafe method calls have the same representation in THIR.
+The check is not done on MIR because safety checks do not depend on control flow so MIR is not necessary to use and MIR doesn't have as precise spans for some expressions.

 Most unsafe operations can be identified by checking the `ExprKind` in THIR and checking the type of the argument.
 For example, dereferences of a raw pointer correspond to `ExprKind::Deref`s with an argument that has a raw pointer type.